surifirstpin/biplus_documentation/docs/Visualization.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/0fffbbc444991a973205bc030a0485bfc9ef592a/images/widget_chart.png)

-- **Value** select the measure to show in the widget. you can use this field to specify the measure field if you have multiple measure value defined.
+- **Value** select the measure to show in the widget. you can use this field to specify the measure field if you have multiple measure value defined in the underlying step.

-- **Format** select the number format.
+- **Format** select the number format for the measure field.

 - **Previous value** select the 2nd measure value to apply conditions.
 - **Change** choose the condition (difference,growth,none).
 - **Show growth** displays the growth rate of selected measure fields.